Essential Guide to Ecommerce Email Marketing that You Should Know

 10. Aim for all devices

-When designing your email templates, landing pages, and ad campaigns, focus on all the devices your customers might use to access them.
-If just one part of this equation isn't working, you risk wasting your marketing budget and the interest of your customers.
+When designing your emails, landing pages, and ad campaigns, make sure they work well on all devices your customers might use.
+If even one part doesn’t look or function right, you could waste your marketing budget and lose customers' interest.

-• The logo doesn’t take up a lot of space, so the subscribers immediately see the email content.
+• The logo is small, so the focus stays on the email content.

-Now that you know these 10 email marketing best practices for ecommerce, it's time to explore how you can track revenue from their ecommerce sends.
+Now that you know these 10 email marketing best practices, it’s time to dive into tracking how these strategies boost your revenue! 📊💰

 How to Track Revenue from Your Ecommerce Email Marketing Campaigns

-While this is the easiest way to measure your email marketing ROI, it's not the most accurate.
-This is because when setting goals, you have to assign the goal conversion value yourself.
+Although this method is easy, it’s not the most accurate.
+This is because you need to assign a conversion value to each goal manually.

-If you only sell multiple products and they have different URLs, that's not a big deal.
-You can define multiple goals and assign them a specific value.
+If you sell several different products with their own unique URLs, it's not a big problem.
+You can set up different goals and give them specific values.

-The issue only appears if someone decides to purchase multiple items of the same product during a single session.
-Indeed, Google Analytics would count this as a single-goal conversion.
-This way, your email marketing programs might not get enough credit.
-Your revenue from this channel would only be an approximation.
-At the same time, measuring this way is better than not measuring your revenue at all.
+The issue arises when someone buys multiple units of the same product in one session.
+Google Analytics will count this as one conversion, which means your email campaigns might not get enough credit.
+This makes your revenue from email marketing only an estimate.
+But still, tracking this way is better than not tracking at all.

-The second, slightly more advanced way to track your email revenue in Google Analytics is to use the Enhanced Ecommerce Analytics plugin.
-This plugin allows you to track user interactions with products on your e-commerce site.
+A more precise method to track email revenue in Google Analytics is by using the Enhanced Ecommerce Analytics plugin.
+This plugin helps you track how users interact with products on your website.

-Whether they see a product, click on it, check the product details, add it to their cart, initiate the checkout process, complete the transaction or abandon it – you will have all this information in your Google Analytics dashboard.
+Whether they view a product, click on it, check its details, add it to their cart, start the checkout, complete the purchase, or abandon it.
+All of this data will be available on your Google Analytics dashboard.

 google-analytics-ecommerce-data

-Google Analytics report showing the transactional information from Google’s demo store.
-Note: Here they’ve not configured email as a separate channel so the transactions are counted along with the “Direct” channel.
+Here's a Google Analytics report showing the transaction data from Google’s demo store.
+Just a heads-up: since email isn't set up as a separate channel, the transactions are grouped together with the "Direct" channel.

-More importantly, you will get accurate information on how much your customers spent on their transactions, as the value of each individual transaction will be automatically sent to GA.
+Most importantly, you'll get accurate details about how much your customers are spending on each transaction, with the transaction value automatically sent to GA.

-And if you connect your online store to GetResponse, you can use this information to create customer segments and send targeted emails.
+If you connect your online store to GetResponse, you can use this data to create specific customer groups and send them targeted emails.

-Now let's go through this 10-step strategy that will attract more visitors to your store and help you convince them to buy from your store more often.
+Now, let's dive into this 10-step strategy that will drive more visitors to your store and encourage them to make purchases more often.

 Email Marketing Strategy for Ecommerce - Basics to Advanced